ezEngine/docs/docs/effects/particle-effects/particle-behaviors.md

 ## Color Gradient Behavior

 This behavior changes a particle's color during the update step.
-A [color gradient](../../animation/color-gradients.md) is used as the color source, and a mode specifies how to look up the color from the gradient.
+A [color gradient (TODO)](../../animation/color-gradients.md) is used as the color source, and a mode specifies how to look up the color from the gradient.

-**Gradient:** The [color gradient](../../animation/color-gradients.md) to use as the source.
+**Gradient:** The [color gradient (TODO)](../../animation/color-gradients.md) to use as the source.

 **TintColor:** An additional color to be multiplied into the gradient, for tweaking the final result.